 Pawpaw due to its sweetness is enjoyed across the world as only an edible fruit but a steady study has proven that the tasty property of the fruit is less important when compared to its health benefits.
 Although not a popular knowledge, the use of pawpaw and its products for medicinal purposes is on a rise on a daily basis.

-When the pawpaw fruit is fully ripe, it can be gauged by squeezing it gently as you would normally judge a peach.
+When the pawpaw fruit is fully ripe, it can be gauged by squeezing it gently as you would normally gauge a peach.
 It advised to consume it immediately when ripe as it is known to only last a few days at room temperature and up to a week in the refrigerator.

 The fruit notwithstanding is stuffed with many nutritional values, however, other parts from the seeds, peels, leaves, and many more are also recognized to be very advantageous to our health.

 Pawpaw is high in vitamin C, copper, manganese, iron, and magnesium.
 When compared with orange, banana, and apple; it has a higher protein and fat content.
 It is also a good source of potassium and several other essential amino acids and contains a considerable amount of niacin, zinc, calcium, riboflavin, and phosphorus.
 Pawpaw contains these nutrients in quantities that are commonly about the same as or even greater than those found in oranges, bananas, and apples.

 Christopher Columbus, an Italian explorer, and navigator in 1400s called Pawpaw; the fruit of the Angels.
 He also devised, although unverified, an approach to using the pawpaw fruit in killing cancerous cells.

 Nutritional Content of Pawpaw